CPRmeter 2 Q-CPR Performance Feedback Device by Laerdal.

 CPRmeter 2 has two embedded sensors: one which measures acceleration while the other measures force.
 A microprocessor continuously measures both of these parameters during each compression.
 Special algorithms then convert the collected data into objective information.

 How is this accomplished?
-The accelerometer measuring the depth and rate of chest wall movement during each compression converts it into distance travelled.
+The accelerometer measuring the depth and rate of chest wall movement during each compression converts it into distance traveled.
 The force sensor measuring the force applied during CPR is used for several purposes.
 The most important is detecting when pressure is not fully released between compressions.
-In this way the force sensor provides feedback if the responder is leaning during CPR.
+In this way, the force sensor provides feedback if the responder is leaning during CPR.